UPDATE AND TIMELINE:

 In May 2014, The Los Angeles Department of Building and Safety Department who have the final say over whether a structure can be built, requested additional studies to be performed to be certain that no active fault existed at the site at 6230 Yucca Street.
 An active fault is defined as one which has ruptured in the past 11,000 years (Holocene era).

-Group Delta is currently working on fault investigations at multiple sites along the Hollywood Fault.
-We recently submitted our report on the first site located at 6230 Yucca Street to the City of Los Angeles for approval.
+Group Delta worked on fault investigations at multiple sites along the Hollywood Fault.
+In May 2014, we submitted our report on the first site located at 6230 Yucca Street to the City of Los Angeles for approval.
 A 16-story apartment building is proposed to be built at this location.
 At this site, after a 4-month long thorough investigation, no evidence of an active fault was found.
-For the full story and unique photos taken at this fault trench investigation from inside the fence click here.

 On March 13, 2014 the State Mining and Geology Board conducted a public hearing meeting at which the Preliminary Hollywood Fault Map was discussed.
 At the meeting the California Geological Survey (CGS) presented some supporting data for the selection of the location of the fault trace shown on the preliminary fault map.
 Representatives of developers who are currently conducting earthquake fault investigations on their properties in the affected areas in Hollywood requested that the public comment period be extended so as to be able to complete their investigations and present their reports to the Board for their consideration.